 “This means being relevant, tailored, and personal—a huge shift from when brands (especially CPG businesses like Unilever) tended to be built for the masses.
 And they need to do it all in real time, in context, in the language,” Weed explains.

 In hotels, segment-of-one marketing should be the norm: greet your guests by their names, remember their special needs, deliver customized services when the individual guest needs them – like a birthday cake, rose petals and candlelight for a romantic date, surprises for the little ones, free hairstyling for business travelers, and the list could go on.
-This segment-of-one marketing is another way independent hotels can survive in the busy digital marketing jungle of the future.
+This segment-of-one marketing is another way independent hotel can survive in the busy digital marketing jungle of the future.

 No matter of what future technologies bring, hotels that focus on the individual will always survive and thrive.
 Because making the individual feel special and welcome will trigger the customer “viva voce” resulting in one of the most desired marketing effects: word of mouth.
 As a hotelier, you should always welcome word of mouth marketing for its authenticity, its power to drive qualified leads, and its obvious cost advantages… after all, viva voce is free.
 When you do your job right, guests will love you, and they will hack a path through the digital jungle for you.